dhruvbird/algorithm-js/README.md

 WILL be modified.
 This is an unstable sort - O(n log n)

 12. randomized_select(range, k, cmp): Select the k'th smallest element from 'range' using 'cmp' as the less-than comparator.
-This function Expected runtime
-complexity: O(n).
+The expected runtime complexity of this function is O(n).

 ###Comparators: